Key Takeaway

 EUO and IME scheduling disputes can significantly impact your healthcare practice’s financial stability and relationship with insurance carriers.
 Understanding when your efforts to reschedule examinations will be legally sufficient requires careful analysis of case law and strategic documentation practices.

 Whether you’re facing non-appearance claims or need guidance on examination compliance procedures, our experienced legal team understands the nuances of New York no-fault insurance law.
-We help healthcare providers navigate these complex requirements while protecting their practices from unfair claim denials.
+We help healthcare providers address these complex requirements while protecting their practices from unfair claim denials.

 Don’t let examination scheduling disputes jeopardize your practice’s financial health.
 Professional legal guidance can help you develop compliant procedures and defend against unfair carrier practices.